 Japanese cuisine is authentic and half of people who come to Japan come here for the cuisine it offers.
 Japanese pay a great deal of attention on ingredients and presentation of whatever is made in their kitchen.
 Have just one meal anywhere in Tokyo or eat some fresh noodles and then you will see why they all go gaga about Japanese food.

 Japan has a fascinating culture.
 It has a culture dating back to thousands of years and on the other hand it has a society that is always looking forward for more and more growth.
 This country has evolved over the millennia, from the Jōmon period to its combined culture of Asia, Europe and North America.
 Whether you choose a geisha dance or Zen rock gardens, you will be awestruck by its beauty.
-Go ahead treat the children, adults and grandparents in your family by taking them on a Japanese holiday in 2016.
+Go ahead treat the children, adults and grandparents in your family by taking them on a Japanese holiday.
 Trust us, it can be a cheap yet effective holiday.

 People of Japan

 People of Japan are slightly different from the people in rest of the World – in a good way, of course.
 These folks are extremely humble, positive, down to earth and very hard working.
 They live for society rather than living for themselves and that is the major reason behind the rapid growth of Japan.
 On your family vacation, all of you will enjoy their company.
 In fact the people of Japan will make sure you create memories you won’t forget.